rossanx/akfs/docs/journal.md

 We could use LILO, GRUB or any other bootloader to boot our kernel.
 So why are we having the trouble to create our own?
 Well, why are we having the trouble to create our very own kernel?
-We could we Linux or any other kernel.
+We could use Linux or any other kernel.
 We don't need kalimera - akfs (a(nother) kernel from scratch).
 I hope you've got the point...
 We are creating the bootloader 'cause we can :)) The objective is to create as much as we